Tuesday, April 21, 2015

 .

-The repressive measures were of self-defense in the combat with Versaillais but were rarely applied: hostages were arrested but not executed, the forbidden versaillais press continued, and though in principle all men were supposed to fight, many didn't.
+The repressive measures, which were self-defense in the combat with Versailles, were rarely applied: Hostages were arrested but not executed, the forbidden versaillais press continued and though in principle all men were supposed to fight, many did not.

 -- Brandely, p.
 62 et seq.